Antinoupolis at the British Museum

 Cromwell, J. 2012.
 A Coptic letter from Antinoopolis in The British Museum.
 Zeitschrift für Papyrologie und Epigraphik 183: 222–26.

-Grossmann, P., and E. R. O’Connell.
+Grossmann, P. and E. R. O’Connell.
 2009.
 Antinoupolis Oktobre 2009: Vorläufiger Bericht über die Arbeiten in der Nordnekropole.
 Aegyptus 90: 277–98.

 O’Connell, E. R. (ed.).
-In preparation.
+Forthcoming.
 Catalogue of British Museum objects from the Egypt Exploration Fund’s 1913/14 excavation at Antinoupolis (Antinoë), with contributions by A. J. Dowler, Frances Pritchard, St John Simpson, Ross I. Thomas and André J. Veldmeijer.
 In Antinoupolis II: Scavi e material III, ed.
 R. Pintaudi.
 Firenze: Istituto papirologico “G. Vitelli.”